Friday, May 29, 2009

 Glassy 1

-I thought it would be a cool idea to play with a glass shader, so I did up this quick animation for practice...
-I wouldn't want to go rusty!
+I thought it would be a cool idea to play with a glass shader, so I did up this quick animation for practice.
 When I tested this out in several different media players, I got a different result each time.

 Monday, May 11, 2009